Kjetil Bjørlo

 Kjetil Bjørlo (born 27 March 1968) is a Norwegian orienteering competitor, individual bronze medalist in the classic course at the 1997 World Orienteering Championships in Grimstad.

 He received a bronze medal in the relay event in 1997, together with Håvard Tveite, Bjørnar Valstad and Petter Thoresen.
+He won the 1989 Jukola relay with NTHI, and the 1998 and 2000 editions of the Jukola relay with the club Halden SK.

+Bjørlo has later been an expert commentator for the Norwegian broadcaster NRK, for instance at the 2024 European Orienteering Championships.